zhqu1148980644/TMP/leetcode/85-Maximal-Rectangle.md

 #### Solutions

-- For each column, we can thought the number of continuous `1` left to each item as the height of each bar, then this problem is converted to `problem 84`.
+- For a given row, we can thought the number of continuous `1` above as bars with different heights, then this problem is converted to `problem 84`.
 - In `problem 84`, we can fetch the maximum area within a histogram in `O(n)` time, thus the complexity of this problem can reach `O(n2)`. ie: `O(ncol * O(nrow))`.

 1. ##### straight forward O(n3)